Brian-OCarroll/Micro-Manager-Final/README.md

 Endpoints on the server side include:
 ### '/' - index page
 #### GET '/'
 No data required in request.
-Render the index page with Handlebars template as response.
+Render the index page.
 ### '/users' - user registration
 #### POST '/'
 "username" and "password" are required in request body.
 Both parameters cannot start or end with white space, and password must be at least 4 characters and at most 72 characters long.